Home » Substitutes » Best Substitute For White Wine Vinegar

 Cons

-While sherry vinegar does have a similar flavor, there are also nutty notes and a slight caramel taste so that the final dish will have a different flavor.
-Even the young sherry vinegar has a more intense flavor than white wine vinegar, though it is still better than aged sherry vinegar.
+While sherry vinegar has a similar flavor, there are also nutty notes and a slight caramel taste.
+That said, the final dish will have a different flavor.

 Cooking Tip: